nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `StudentDetailContainsQueryPredicate#test(Student)` — Evaluates the predicate on the given `Student` argument.
 * `QueryStudentDescriptor#doesStudentMatchDescriptor(Student)` — Evaluates if the `QueryStudentDescriptor` fields
   matches with the corresponding fields of the `Student` argument.
+It is a match as long as the corresponding fields of the `Student` argument **contains the character sequence** as specified in the `QueryStudentDescriptor`.

 These operations are exposed in the `Model` interface as `Model#updateFilteredStudentList(Predicate<Student>)`.